rohanpai/rohanpai.github.com/readings.md

 <div class = "bookContainer">

 <p><a href="https://www.amazon.com/Nike-Culture-Swoosh-Cultural-Icons/dp/0761961496">Nike Culture: The Sign of the Swoosh</a> by Robert Goldman</p>
 <p>Goldman explores the relationship between people and symbols through Nike's advertising throughout the years.
-This book made me question the impact advertising has on shaping societies ambitions and desires and think more deeply about advertising.</p>
+This book made me question the impact advertising has on shaping personal ambition, individual desire, and think about how symbols change over time.</p>
 </div>
 <hr>